decentralized-identity/faq/docs/spec.md

 ##### What is a Verifiable Data Registry?

 A Verifiable Data Registry (VDR) is a general term for ways data can be verifiably registered.
 VDRs can be thought of as abstractions of the publishing functions of some kind of decentralized registry: the entire readable/referenceable corpus of things, published by for example a blockchain, is a VDR "on" that blockchain.
 The most common and commonly-discussed VDRs are in fact by-products (or products) of public-readable [[ref:DLTs]] like blockchains or [[ref:DAGs]] that, by publishing addressing records immutably, function as "verifiable data registries" for a specific kind of identifiers.
-In principle, however, the umbrella category of "VDRs" does not necessarily have to take the form of blockchains, clouds, networks, or anything else-- a VDR could be paper based and still decentralized!
-(We would have to name it after Jorge Luis Borges if we made such a registry.)
+In principle, however, the umbrella category of "VDRs" does not necessarily have to take the form of blockchains, clouds, networks, or anything else-- a VDR could be paper-based and still be decentralized! (**We would have to name it after [Jorge Luis Borges](https://kwarc.info/teaching/TDM/Borges.pdf) if we made such a registry. __JC**)

 ##### What is a DID "prefix"? 🟢